-Ancillary services and strategic initiatives operating expenses for the first quarter of 2018 decreased by approximately \$79 million from the fourth quarter of 2017, primarily related to decreases in pharmaceutical costs due to decreased volume related to calcimimetics, partially offset by an increase in medical costs at VillageHealth related to the cost of calcimimetics in our special needs plans.
+Ancillary services and strategic initiatives operating expenses for the third quarter of 2018 decreased by \$94 million as compared to the third quarter of 2017.
+This decrease was primarily related to a decrease in pharmaceutical costs at our pharmacy business due to decreased volume, as discussed above, and decreases in labor and benefit costs.
+These decreases in operating expenses were partially offset by an increase in restructuring charges of \$9 million, increases in medical costs at VillageHealth related to the cost of calcimimetics and an increase in members in our special needs plans as well as an increase in expenses associated with our international operations.

-Ancillary services and strategic initiatives operating expenses for the first quarter of 2018 decreased by approximately \$56 million, as compared to the first quarter of 2017, primarily related to decreases in pharmaceutical costs due to decreased volume related to calcimimetics, partially offset by an increase in medical costs at VillageHealth related to the cost of calcimimetics in our special needs plans and an increase in expenses associated with our international operations.
+Ancillary services and strategic initiatives operating expenses for the nine months ended September 30, 2018 decreased by \$236 million as compared to the same period in 2017.
+The decrease was primarily due to a decrease in pharmaceutical costs at our pharmacy business due to decreased volume, as discussed above, and decreases in labor and benefit costs.
+These decreases in operating expenses were partially offset by an increase in restructuring charges of \$9 million, as well as an increase in medical costs at VillageHealth related to the cost of calcimimetics and an increase in members in our special needs plans as well as an increase in expenses associated with our international operations.